- BY Katherine Soroya

 There is no provision for a dependant of an asylum seeker to apply for permission to work, unless they are claiming asylum in their own right.

-We don’t know how many people are granted permission to work in accordance with the Immigration Rules because the Home Office doesn’t publish any data.
+We don’t know how many people are granted permission to work in accordance with the immigration rules because the Home Office doesn’t publish any data.
 In our experience, such applications are usually granted (eventually).
 But someone who does get permission to work in principle runs into a further problem: limitations on the type of job they are allowed to do.

 Haven’t there been legal challenges about all this?

-In addition to the legal challenges, there is a coalition of hundreds of organisations, from Ben & Jerry’s to the Salvation Army, campaigning to lift the ban on asylum seekers working.
+In addition to the legal challenges, there is a coalition of hundreds of organisations continue to campaign to lift the ban on asylum seekers working.
+It is also worth noting that the Migration Advisory Committee has also recommended that the shortage occupation list is abolished.

 Policy not fit for purpose